cyber-punk-me/hivemind/README.md

-# Hivemind turns your tensorflow project into an API
+# Hivemind turns your Tensorflow project into an API

 Train your Tensorflow models versus user customized data.
 All via REST API.